sighthoundinc/deepstream-nvdsanalytics/README.md

  This model is downloaded through the [src/setup-peoplenet.sh](src/setup-peoplenet.sh) script if it doesn't already exist.

-### Viewing Output
+## Viewing Output

-By default, the overlay output will be written to `/output/overlay.mp4` which will be available outside the container as described above.
+By default, the overlay output will be written to the RTSP output sink and can be viewed at `rtsp://<ip address>:8554/ds-test`.
-To write RTSP instead, customize the deepstream configuration file to use the RTSP output sink and then view based on configuration there, typically `rtsp://<ip address>:8554/ds-test`

 ## Modifying Settings
 You can access the content of the data-dir (default `data-default`) outside